If you would like to support this site, please consider Donating.

 Information on 350 species of Brazilian trees.
 Stunning photographs of each species, brief details on the plant, its uses and how to grow it from seed.
 A superb work, with the minor irritation that the translation from Portuguese is not of the best.

 ].
-It is likely to be used in a similar way to the wood of other species in this genus - there the powdered wood is used as an external dressing on various skin problems, particularly ulcers[
+It is also likely to be used in a similar way to the wood of other species in this genus - there the powdered wood is used as an external dressing on various skin problems, particularly ulcers[

 K